 7 Mar, 13 | by BMJ Group

-I declare that that I have read and understood the BMJ Group policy on declaration of interests and I hereby declare the following interests:
+I declare that I have read and understood the BMJ Group Policy on declaration of interests and I hereby declare the following interests:

 Funding for my PhD research is provided by the Economic and Social Research Council, UK.

 The BMJ provided funding for travel to and attendance at the Selling Sickness conference.
 I was employed as commissioning editor for Lippincott Williams & Wilkins, part of Wolters Kluwer Health, developing their UK allied health book list: full time (2008-10) and as a freelancer (2010-12).

 1. McHenry L, Jureidini J. On the Proposed Changes to the Credibility Gap in Industry-Supported Biomedical Research: A Critical Evaluation.
 Ethical Human Psychology and Psychiatry 2012;14(3):156-61.